semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 _**Figure**.
 A typical AppSec security program's core workflows and the scope of out-of-the-box Semgrep OSS and Semgrep AppSec Platform features._

 ### Deploy

+_Deployment refers to the process of integrating Semgrep into your developer and infrastructure workflows._

 <div class="col-2-grid" >
 <div>